liukevin245/BELab-Final/README.md

 ## Data Preprocess & Training
 Please follow the instructions in `final.ipynb`.
 Note that there are 2 models (XGBoost & LSTM) available, just choose the one you want.
 ## Inference
-Execute the *Inference* cell correspond to the model you trained.
+Execute the *Inference* cell that corresponds to the model you trained.